zoyamasood/mongodb-practice/README.md

 ```
 db
 ```
-3. Use a specific database.
+3. Use a specific database based on your UVA computing ID.
 If it does not exist, it will be created.
 ```
-use things
+use mst3k
 show dbs
 ```
 Notice that your new database does not yet show up.
 This is because it needs to contain some documents first.

 4. Insert a simple document.
 You will specify a collection within the `things` DB, and if it does not yet exist it will be created.
 ```
 db.hobbies.insert({name:"horseback riding"})
 ```
 5. List all documents in this collection.
-Repeat and make the output pretty.
 ```
 db.hobbies.find()
-db.hobbies.find().pretty()
 ```
-You should get back the full document:
+You should get back a full document:
 ```
 {
     "_id" : ObjectId("606b5e9d37c1606354c39e3d"),